adj59-dev/adj59-dev.github.io/_posts/2025-08-19-nielsen-and-chuang:-chapter-3.md

 #### Exercise 3.8 {#exercise-38}

 For this exercise we are to create an AND, NOT, and XOR gate using NAND gates.
-I find it useful to make logic tables that show the outputs for the different inputs to teh NAND gates.
+I find it useful to make logic tables that show the outputs for the different inputs to the NAND gates.

 <details style="margin-bottom: 20px;" markdown="1">
 <summary><strong>Click to view the solution</strong></summary>